 Gustav Mbeha is originally from Namibia but lives in Cape Town.

-His area of study is sociolinguistics, with particular focus on Bantu Languages.
-I am interested in the semantic structures of the languages, noun class systems, phonetics, lexicon and grammatical structures of Bantu languages.
+His area of study is sociolinguistics, with particular focus on Bantu languages.
+He is interested in the semantic structures of languages, noun class systems, phonetics, lexicon and the grammatical structures of Bantu languages.